Skip to content

 Scene information on the dashboard

-The APPLICATION_API_KEY can be found or reset on the Organization Settings page for your project on the Cognitive3D dashboard.
+The APPLICATION_API_KEY can be found or reset on the Organization Settings page.

 Project settings for managing keys